 MEL: I think that a certain desire to connect is something quite universal across species.
 Even plants connect, exchanging chemical messages through the air, or communicating with their roots underneath the earth.
 To understand other living beings, there is a need to find a common language through which we share perspectives, ideas and affects.
 Some years ago, I came upon a science-fiction novel by Naomi Mitchison, Memoirs of a Spacewoman (1962), which offers a powerful insight on empathy and care, on this need to connect with and understand other species.
-In humans, we have different languages (or codes if you prefer), we have mediating devices (like our and ) and we have our bodies .
+In humans, we have different languages (or codes if you prefer), we have mediating devices (like our laptops and phones) and we have our bodies.
 This is what I know.
 The freedom that I have in order to interpret the codes (or the bodies) is mine (just call it subjectivity).
 I find this potential for misunderstandings fascinating.
 When I moved from Canada to Germany, I found myself navigating in another language (even another body language) and my screen space grew more important in keeping a connection with people in Montreal.
 That is when I started to include the technological factor more seriously in the communication equation.
-Also, reading Donna J. Haraway’s Staying with the Trouble (2016) made me shift my perspective, trying to include others in this multi-species configuration and acknowledging the inherent interdependence between living beings themselves, as well as with technological others in this world.
+Also, reading Donna J. Haraway's Staying with the Trouble (2016) made me shift my perspective, trying to include others in this multi-species configuration and acknowledging the inherent interdependence between living beings themselves, as well as with technological others in this world.
 A post-human world has to be post-anthropocentric too.
 So this quest for a way to communicate with each other and develop multiple perspectives has always been involved in my work.

 EL: One of the main premises of the project was to expand the understanding of cohabitation with networked non-humans.
 What influenced your research and creative process while making the work and which events/situations inspired you?

 MEL: Many things.
 Of course, me living abroad and relying on my screens for connection with home intensified my experience of networked non-humans as extensions and facilitators for efficient communication.
 This could be seen as a first trigger.
 I often feed on previous works and external research to start brainstorming.
 So the inspiration to imagine a communication technology that would function as a wearable augmentation of the body lies in late technological developments, in feminist science-fiction, media theory and philosophy.
 The idea of technology as a prosthesis of some sort to optimise the incomplete human body was reinforced by Karin Harrasser with her book Körper 2.0: Über die technische Erweiterbarkeit des Menschen (2013).
 Some research and personal experiences with online dating also helped focus my work on what an intimate connection through a screen could look like.
-Les sentiments du capitalisme (2007) by Eva Illouz helped me confirm my own feelings on the difficulty to express affects with words in the absence of the physical body (that is, without touch, smell, etc.) So I imagined a second skin that could offer protection (even against viruses), allowing the surface to change colour and texture like the skin of an would (so that we too, could communicate chromatically).
+Les sentiments du capitalisme (2007) by Eva Illouz helped me confirm my own feelings on the difficulty to express affects with words in the absence of the physical body (that is, without touch, smell, etc.) So I imagined a second skin that could offer protection (even against viruses), allowing the surface to change colour and texture like the skin of an octopus would (so that we too, could communicate chromatically).
 The second skin would optimise intimacy and empathy by remotely giving tactile sensation to the user.
 It would also optimise learning processes and allow a body to feel what another body feels.
 Some elements in science-fiction stories like Woman on the Edge of Time (1976) by Marge Piercy and Gotta Sing Gotta Dance (1978) by John Varley inspired me to think the device as a sustainable one, that is organic based, symbiotic, biodegradable and temporary.

 EL: The organic and synthetic matter operate in different systems of knowledge.
 In your work, you often blend the two and engage with both human and non-human ecologies.
 What have you learnt from engaging with non-human ecosystems?